adomiter/originVisualizations/README.md

 #### Using Kepler.gl
 For the census explorer map hosted in Kepler.gl please navigate to this [link](https://kepler.gl/demo/map?mapUrl=https://dl.dropboxusercontent.com/s/2o334e8zxyzbyp0/keplergl_2q1fwt.json)
 To add a filter:
- - Select Filters from the left navigation bar.
+ - Select Filters from the left navigation bar and select Add a Filter.
- - The Filters panel displays the list of existing filters, color-coded by dataset.
-To create a new filter, Click Add Filter.
  - Choose a dataset, and then a field on which to filter your data.
 Filter values are defined by field data type (number, string, timestamp, etc.).
- - Your filter is applied to your map as soon as you specify the field and value.
+ - The filter is applied to your map as soon as you specify the field and value.
- - Delete a filter anytime by clicking the trashcan to the right of the filter you wish to delete.
 To change the Base map:
  - Select BaseMap from the right navigation bar.
  - Open the base map style drop down menu to change map color scheme and imagery.
 Options include: